Adam Dell: Early and personal life

-Dell was born in Houston, Texas, to a German-Jewish family.
+Dell was born in Houston, Texas.
 He earned a BA in political economy from Tulane University and a JD from Texas Law.
 His elder brother Michael Dell is the founder of the Dell technology company.

 In 2010, he became father to a daughter with model and actress Padma Lakshmi.

 Career

 He began his career working as a corporate attorney for Winstead Sechrest & Minick, in Austin, Texas, before joining the venture capital firm of Enterprise Partners in La Jolla, California.
 He then joined Crosspoint Venture Partners, in Woodside, California, where he became a partner in 1999.
 In 2000 he formed Impact Venture Partners, a $100mm early stage venture capital firm, in New York City.
 Dell joined Austin Ventures as a venture partner in 2009.
 Dell joined Goldman Sachs as a partner in 2018.

 During the course of his career, Dell invested in numerous technology companies such as Hotjobs.com, which was acquired by Yahoo! in 2002; Ingenio, which was acquired by AT&T in 2007; and OpenTable.

-Dell founded six companies, Clarity Money, which was acquired by Goldman Sachs in 2018; Civitas Learning; Buzzsaw.com, which was acquired by AutoDesk in 2002; and MessageOne, which was acquired by Dell, Inc. in 2008 and Domain Money, a financial advisory business.
+Dell founded six companies, Clarity Money, which was acquired by Goldman Sachs in 2018; Civitas Learning; Buzzsaw.com, which was acquired by Autodesk in 2002; and MessageOne, which was acquired by Dell in 2008 and Domain Money, a financial advisory business.
 Dell was an adjunct professor at Columbia Business School teaching business, technology, innovation.
 He is a visiting professor at Texas Law where he teaches a class on the role of law in innovation.